 Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch (red) datasets using the default settings of WaveDeform.
 As mentioned in Sec.
 1.2, occasionally a photoelectron will be coincident with the forced BeaconLaunch time window.
 These charges populate a SPE distribution.
 Subtracting the shape of the MinBias charge distribution from the BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
 The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have a SNR of 0.0013.
 The SNR for the full distribution was found to be 0.0005.
 Fig. 3 (right) shows the same data after lowering the WaveDeform threshold.
-Correspondingly, the bin with the largest SNR was found to have a SNR of 0.0017, whereas the total SNR was found to be 0.0015.
+Correspondingly, the bin with the largest SNR was found to have a SNR of 0.017, whereas the total SNR was found to be 0.0015.

-The modified WaveDeform datasets show a minimal increase in the relative contribution of noise to the low-charge region.
-From this, we can extract charge information down to below 0.10 PE

-263 and improve the overall description in that region.
-The charge in this region will help constrain the values defining Exp1.
+The modified WaveDeform datasets show a minimal increase in the contribution of noise to the low-charge region.
+From this, we are able to extract charge information down to approximately 0.10 PE and improve the overall description of the charge distribution below the discriminator.
+This will help constrain the values defining Exp1.